developersIndia/jarvim/README.md

 ![Jarvim's cover image](./assets/Jarvim.png)

-**NOTE**: This project is a Work-in-Progress project, so expect to come across a few breaking changes.
+**DISCLAIMER**: This project is a Work-in-Progress project, so expect to come across a few breaking changes.
 If you come across any breaking changes, feel free to open an [Issue thread](https://github.com/Jarmos-san/jarvim/issues/new/choose).